Keyboard shortcuts

 storedtrueWhether the original value is stored for retrieval

-term_vectorsfalseWhether term positions are stored (needed for phrase queries)
+term_vectorstrueWhether term positions are stored (needed for phrase queries and highlighting)

 Vector Fields